Standardizing Error Responses Across Microservices

 How do I handle legacy services that cannot adopt RFC 7807 immediately?

-Should error responses include stack traces or internal debug info?
+Should error responses include stack traces in the detail field?

-How do I differentiate retryable vs non-retryable errors in standardized payloads?
+How do I differentiate retryable from non-retryable errors in standardized payloads?

-What CI/CD checks prevent error contract drift across teams?
+What CI checks prevent error contract drift across teams?